My Own Lane

 The album was supported by the singles, "Show Me" featuring Chris Brown, "Iz U Down" featuring Tyga, and "Main Chick" also featuring Chris Brown.
 Following its release, the album was met with generally positive reviews from music critics.
 It also debuted at number three on the Billboard 200, selling 50,000 copies in the United States during its first week.
+The song "Hello World" was featured in the videogame WWE 2K16.

 Background

 On January 4, 2013, Kid Ink announced that he had signed a record deal with RCA Records and premiered his first major label single, titled "Bad Ass" featuring Wale and Meek Mill.
 In May 2013, Kid Ink confirmed the album was about 45 percent finished.
 On September 4, 2013, Kid Ink appeared on Los Angeles' Power 106 to announce his major label debut studio album would be titled, My Own Lane.
 He explained the title saying, "My Own Lane is my struggle, because I came from a producer background and I listen to all kinds of different music and don’t really limit myself to what I do.
 It’s hard for people to categorize me in a specific lane, and be like, He’s this kind of artist.
 There’s so many different areas I’m pulling from, I have to just create my own lane, in a sense."

 Following the release of Almost Home in May 2013, RCA Records senior VP of A&R J. Grand revealed a September 2013 for Ink's second studio album.
 In October 2013, Ink stated in interviews that the album would be released in December 2013.
 It was his intent to release the album before the end of 2013.
 On November 4, 2013, Ink revealed that My Own Lane will be released on January 7, 2014.
 On December 2, 2013, Kid Ink revealed the black-and-white cover artwork for the album.